Empire of Death (Doctor Who episode): Plot

 Mel Bush helps the Doctor flee from Susan Triad.
 Susan and Harriet Arbinger kill everyone by releasing Sutekh's deadly dust.
 The Doctor and Mel reunite with Ruby in the Time Window as Sutekh arrives atop the Doctor's TARDIS.
 Sutekh reveals that when the Doctor defeated him previously, he latched onto the TARDIS and grew more powerful.
 Sutekh further explains that the dust is spreading through every place the TARDIS has ever landed through copies of Susan.
 The Doctor realises he and Ruby can use memories to create a 'remembered' TARDIS, which the pair and Mel use to flee.

 The Doctor uses special 'intelligent rope' to stabilise the remembered TARDIS.
 He visits a woman who gives him a spoon that he uses to repair a monitor from the Time Window.
 The monitor responds to Ruby's memories and shows her a 2046 interview with Roger ap Gwilliam, the 'most dangerous prime minister in history'.
 The Doctor realises that because Gwilliam made DNA Tests compulsory, they can find Ruby's birth mother.
 Sutekh is only keeping the pair alive because he is also interested in the identity of Ruby's mother.

 The Doctor, Ruby, and Mel visit the year 2046 and search DNA records for Ruby's mother.
 While they do this, Mel is turned into a minion of Sutekh and everyone is transported back to UNIT HQ.
 Sutekh attacks the Doctor and, to make him stop, Ruby says she will show Sutekh the name of her mother.
-Ruby instead destroys the monitor containing the identity and attaches the intelligent rope to his collar.
+Ruby instead destroys the monitor containing the identity, calling Sutekh a big fat god of nothing, and attaches the intelligent rope to his collar.
 The Doctor uses a whistle to move his TARDIS towards him, killing Harriet in the process, and attaches the other end of the rope to its console, dragging Sutekh through the time vortex and undoing all the deaths he caused.
 The Doctor kills Sutekh by releasing him into the time vortex.

 Now freed, Susan joins UNIT, who are able to identify Ruby's birth mother, Louise Miller, a then 15-year-old girl who left Ruby because of her extreme youth and family circumstances.
 The Doctor explains Louise was a normal woman and that she was only assumed to be important because they believed her to be.
 The Doctor takes Ruby to see her mother and they reunite.
 Ruby decides to visit her father, and the Doctor leaves by himself after bidding her farewell.
 Mrs Flood explains to the audience that, while Ruby got a happy ending, the Doctor is fated to face terrible misfortune.